 “We regard it as equally unquestionable that the right to have one’s vote counted is as open to protection by Congress as the right to put a ballot in a box.”

-Nov 14, 2020.
-The people of America have found themselves in a political crisis of historic proportions with an election outcome that shall change everything moving forward.
-Because of the results of the 2020 election, America has changed.
-Many people no longer believe we have fairness in our government elections.
-Voting in America is different now, and whether or not our fellow citizens will ever trust in our elections in the future is doubtful without some type of change in the accounting process to ensure legal voting.
+During the November, 2020 election, the people of America found themselves in a political crisis of historic proportions.
+The election outcome was challenged for many weeks, and the outcome divided the nation in ways not seen in modern times.
+Some say that America has changed moving forward, and our elections will be different.
+In some states, many people no longer believe we have fairness or accountability in our local, state and national elections.
+Voting in America is different now, and whether or not our fellow citizens will ever trust in our elections in the future is questionable without some type of change in the accounting process to ensure legal voting.

 Since the 2020 election there was much abject frustration among Americans from all walks of life.
 The reason was simple: We Americans have very strong feelings about honesty and a fair opportunity in life.
 In the past we have generally tended to trust our elected officials, and those who volunteer to handle ballots and elections.

-After the election day of November 3rd, 2020 however, many people felt that their trust has been shattered to pieces, and many Americans felt outrage, anger and disbelief.
-They watched as partisans ran unchecked with fraud, trampling over the very institutions that guard and establish our civil liberties through our right to vote.
+After the election day of November 3rd, 2020 however, many people felt that their trust had been shattered to pieces, and many Americans felt outrage and disbelief.
+They watched as it appeared partisans ran unchecked with fraud, trampling over the very institutions that guard and establish our civil liberties through our right to vote.

 Even the post-election recounts that took place showed few voter verification measures in place to detect fraud.
 What is a recount if registration or ballot legitimacy is not reviewed and it just becomes a recounting of potential fraud?
 The mail-in vote nationwide of 2020 was also a “free-for-all” in many states, with little ability to prevent fraud.